Published Date: January 27, 2017

 The individual’s proposed business will also be adequately supported by its parent company if it is a subsidiary.

 The Training Provider may deliver formal instruction and provide counselling, coaching and guidance through classroom, or synchronous e-learning methods of delivery.

-An individual self-refers or is referred to a training provider by Human Services for intake into Self-Employment training.
+An individual self-refers or is referred to a training provider.
 The steps in the application process are:

 - each individual applies to the program and provides all needed information to the training provider,